Sri Lanka Womens Education

 Your weekends are free to relax and explore.
-You can chill out on the beach, wander around historic Galle, or join one of the optional excursions which are organised by the local team.
+You can chill out on the beach, wander around the historic area, or join one of the optional excursions which are organised by the local team.

 You will teach English to classes of 2-15 students.
 You can either teach individually or with other volunteers.
 The main focus of classes will be on spoken English and grammar, with less emphasis placed on reading or writing.

 You will need to prepare topics for each class and plan how you will deliver each session.
 The local team will be on hand to assist you, but the responsibility for adequately preparing lessons lies with you.
 You will have few teaching resources other than a basic whiteboard, so lessons should be planned accordingly.
 Time to get creative!

 You will teach for 2-3 hours each day.
 The rest of your time can be devoted to planning lessons and relaxing.
 Weekends are free to explore!

 As well as your volunteering duties you may also have the opportunity to take part in a number of activites which may occur whilst you are at the project, such as:

 - Weekly yoga class from an experienced yoga teacher

 - Weekly movie night on large screen projector

 - Monthly guided bike tour around the local paddyfields and countryside